 When traveling to Yellowstone, it may be very easy to miss some of the most amazing sights.
 What you need is an insider; someone who knows the parks' in's and out's.
 It's easy to look at a map, and get confused about where to go.
-My Fiancé, Coty (coh-dee), works for National Park Service, a branch of the Department of the Interior.
+My Fiancé works for National Park Service, a branch of the Department of the Interior.
 When he isn't working, we explore the park.
-So, let me tell you what I have found that's the most amazing in (and out) of the park, and give you a few insider tips on how to get the most out of your experience.
+So, let me tell you what I have found that's the most amazing in and around the park, and give you a few insider tips on how to get the most out of your experience.

 West Yellowstone, Montana

 Depending which of Yellowstone’s five entrances you enter the park through will depend on what sights to see first.
 Obviously you don’t want to do a whole lot of back tracking, but sometimes it’s worth it to get a second glance.
 Most people don’t have a lot of time in their vacation, which is why most of this guide can easily be done in one day.